NaverCloudTrustServices/PolicyDocument/README.md

 that the Applicant has control over each FQDN listed in the Certificate by using at least one of the following approved methods as defined in the BR at the time of validation:

--   3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact

 -   3.2.2.4.4 Constructed Email to Domain Contact